 Stress and your Body

 Both long-term and short-term stress is known to wreak havoc on your mind and body.
-There’s no doubt stress affects your fertility.
+There’s no doubt it affects your fertility.
 If you ever missed a period due to stress from studying for exams in college or working on a big project at work, you already know how even “normal” levels of stress can impact your menstrual cycle.

 Stress also manifests physically through headaches, muscle tension, stomach problems, nausea, or low libido (which means you’re likely having less sex when you’re stressed out).